LIM-AeroCloud/SecureFTP.jl/docs/src/troubleshooting.md

 To set up certificate authentication, create the certificates in the `~/.ssh/id_rsa` and `~/.ssh/id_rsa.pub` files.
 On Windows these are located in `C:\Users\{your user}\.ssh`.

-Then use the function  `sftp = SFTP("sftp://mysitewhereIhaveACertificate.com", "myuser")` to create a SFTP type.
+Then use the function  `sftp = SecureFTP.Client("sftp://mysitewhereIhaveACertificate.com", "myuser")` to create a `Client` type.

 ### Example files